UltraBip: detailed user guide & FAQ

 During satellite acquisition, battery consumption is high.

-Volume : You can select from five different volumes at the click of a button, at any time.
+Volume: You can select from five different volumes by clicking on the button, at any time.

 The vario is silent on the ground.
-On the ground, changing the volume will activate the vario, which is silent by default until you take off (configurable, see the "descent alarm" section).
+On the ground, changing the volume will activate the vario, which is silent by default until you take off (configurable, see "Advanced settings" section).

 Note: The volume of the vario consumes energy: when it is at maximum, battery consumption is high.

-Climb beep settings : You can change the climb sensitivity without using the Configurator (just before take-off, for example), following the diagram above.
+But you can also do this via the UltraBip button, as shown in the image above.
 If you have several profiles, you will need to select one first.

 To enter the vario settings menu :

-- When you have chosen your rise sensitivity, double-click to move on to the integration time setting.
+4. When you have chosen your climb rate sensitivity, double-click to move on to the integration time setting.

 Note: A slow integration time gives a damped and averaged vario, for a better understanding of the information.
 Ideal for weak lift with a wide turn radius.